 Tackling these critical, complex, inter-related challenges needs world class, integrated research across a range of disciplines, including life sciences, environmental sciences, economics and social sciences.

-Scotland's Rural College has a wealth of experience and expertise in these essential areas, a knowledge base that is continually expanding.
-The research foucs is supported by education and consulting divisions, and each can play a strong role in overcoming some of the greatest challenges the world faces today.
+SRUC has a wealth of experience and expertise in these essential areas, a knowledge base that is continually expanding.
+The research focus is supported by education and consulting divisions, and each can play a strong role in overcoming some of the greatest challenges the world faces today.

 SRUC’s Research Division is split into four core groups:

 - Land Economy , Environment & Society Group

 - Animal and Veterinary Sciences Research Group

 Field work on efficacy, environmental impact and sustainability of animal production systems in Scotland's Rural College complements programmes in The Roslin Institute on the genetics of production traits.
 The nearby Moredun Research Institute further strengthens the initiative by providing specialist animal health capabilities to ensure that this cluster within the Midlothian Science Zone is leading the way on the global stage.

 A multidisciplinary grouping of animal scientists, within The Royal (Dick) School of Veterinary Studies, The Roslin Institute and Scotland's Rural College, provide a level of expertise that is unrivalled elsewhere in the world.